2002 Bolivian general election: Chanber of Deputies

+Chamber of Senators

 Aftermath

 Although many Bolivians were dissatisfied with the results of the election, the elections were generally competitive and fair.
 Of the candidates only Reyes Villa made claims of electoral fraud, and these claims were largely taken as griping rather than serious accusations.
 No candidate won a clear majority, so the newly elected legislature had to choose between the top two candidates.
 At this point, Sánchez de Lozada openly negotiated with MIR and Villa’s NFR to shore up coalition support, while Morales refused negotiate with other parties.
 On 25 July, four weeks after the elections, the MNR, MIR, and UCS among other parties formed the "Government of National Responsibility."
 After a two-month period of negotiations and coalition making, Sánchez de Lozada was officially elected president by Congress on 4 August with 84 of the 127 valid Congressional votes.
 While the elections were constitutionally legal and democratic, many voters felt unrepresented and were dissatisfied with the domination of the ideologically incoherent coalition.
 More than 70 percent of the population had not supported Sánchez de Lozada in the electoral vote, and Congress had elected him president through a series of party negotiations.

 Inauguration day was met with massive protests by the national confederations of laborers, teachers, medical workers, and peasants.
 Sánchez de Lozada's precarious position only worsened.
 Six months into his presidency, the government announced their plan to increase income tax without a proportional increase for those earning the most.
 La Paz and other urban centers erupted in massive protests.
 Even the police and other civil society groups rose up against the proposed income tax.
 Sánchez de Lozada sent in the military to suppress the protests.
 Outside the palace, the military opened fire and violently ended the confrontation.
 While the president retracted the proposed income tax, demonstrations, roadblocks, and violent confrontations continued in the following months.